-If you’re a real waterfall lover keen for a longer walk, don’t just stop at Elabana Falls.
+If you’re a real waterfall lover keen on a longer walk, don’t just stop at Elabana Falls.
 Go all the way along the Tooloona Creek Circuit.
 It will take you to a few more falls that are lovely and intimate.

 3. Serenity Falls (Buderim Forest)

 Located in the Buderim Forest, Serenity Falls are just over one hour from Brisbane City.